GCBallesteros/quaternions/docs/dsl/commands/point.md

 `Point | OrientedPoint | Satellite | null` - The point object if found, or null if not found.

-## Description

-The `point` function retrieves a point from the scene by its name.
-It returns the point object, which can be a `Point`, `OrientedPoint`, or `Satellite` instance depending on how the point was created.
-If no point with the given name exists, it returns null.

-This function is useful for accessing properties and methods of points, such as their position, orientation, or frame vectors.

 ## Examples